-Pride Month celebrates the lesbian, gay, bisexual, transgender, and queer (LGBTQ+) community, recognizing their challenges, achievements, and continued fight for equality.
+Pride Month celebrates the lesbian, gay, bisexual, transgender, and queer, and intersex (LGBTQI+) community, recognizing their challenges, achievements, and continued fight for equality.
 Pride Month honors the 1969 Stonewall riots, an event that marked the beginning of the modern gay rights movement.

-Today, the LGBTQ+ community in America has made great progress, with changing laws, marriage equality rights, and workplace protections.
-Still, LGBTQ+ individuals, especially youth, transgender people, and people of color, face bullying, harassment, and violence.
-The White House issued a proclamation recognizing Pride Month and pledging to fight for full equality and protection of the LGBTQ+ community.
+Today, the LGBTQI+ community in America has made great progress, with changing laws, marriage equality rights, and workplace protections.
+Still, LGBTQI+ individuals, especially youth, transgender people, and people of color, face bullying, harassment, and violence.
+The White House issued a proclamation recognizing Pride Month, celebrating generations of LGBTQI+ people, and calling on Congress to pass the Equality Act.

-Many Pride events are returning this year in person, welcoming everyone.
-Outside of the LGBTQ community, allies show their support and join in the celebration.
+Pride events throughout June welcome everyone.
+Outside of the LGBTQI community, allies show their support and join in the celebration.

 - Pride events are happening around the world.
 View the Gay Pride Calendar